 In Figure 8, the first step is to program Enhancement Register to set Bit 1 high ("1") to access EE Register Output Bit Function.
-Subsequent action, which includes pulses, allows the existing EE Register contents to be shifted out the Dout pin and the EEPROM contents are loaded to the EE Register.
+Subsequent action, which includes 19 Clock pulses, allows the existing EE Register contents to be shifted out the Dout pin and the EEPROM contents are loaded to the EE Register.
 Since the initial data existing in the EE Register could be anything, the data must be flushed out before clocking the contents of the EEPROM register out.
-After the same procedures are duplicated, the Dout output is the EEPROM content.
+After the same procedure is duplicated, the Dout output is the EEPROM contents.
 Note that only 19 Clock pulses are enough for the 20-bit EE Register because the first bit data is already present at Dout pin.
-Also ENH/ (Pin 20) is set to low ("0") to access the Enhancement mode.
+Also ENH/ (Pin 3 in TSSOP or Pin 20 in QFN) is set to low ("0") to access the Enhancement mode.